 Oven Roasted Shrimp with Honey Mustard Basil Vinaigrette and Mango Salsa.
 Roasting shrimp brings out their natural sweetness.
 And roasting them directly on a salt block brings a subtle salty note to the flavor.
 A super easy recipe and totally exciting with flavor.
-Give Himalayan Salt Block cooking a try.
+Give Himalayan Salt Block cooking a try with this easy recipe.

 Himalayan Salt Block Cooking